How to Transform Papercraft into a Plastic Like Hardness

 Can I paint it after?

-After you brush the coat and let it dry then you colorize your models into your liking using acrylic paint or any paint you’d like to try your hands on.
+After brushing on the coat and allowing it to dry, you can colorize your model to your liking with acrylic paint or any other paint you prefer.

 Among all these product, What do you recommend?